Rick Grimes: Season 3

 In the season premiere, "Seed", eight months have passed and Rick and Lori's relationship has deteriorated.
 The group finds an overrun prison facility and decide to settle there.
 When exploring the building's interior, they encounter some prisoners, who try to assassinate Rick and then unleash walkers into the facility, causing Lori's death.
 Rick falls into a downward spiral and begins hallucinating, imagining a series of phone calls and seeing visions of Lori in the prison courtyard.
 He comes into conflict with The Governor (David Morrissey), the leader of a small town called Woodbury, after Michonne (Danai Gurira), a mysterious katana-wielding survivor arrives at the prison to reveal Glenn and Maggie Greene (Lauren Cohan) have been kidnapped (in order to gain information on the location of the prison, a more secure environment than Woodbury).
 Rick follows Michonne while somewhat distrustful of her in the episode "Made to Suffer" and retrieves the couple by killing several soldiers and consequently causing a firefight in the streets.
 The Governor launches an assault on the prison in the episode "Home" in retaliation.
 A former member of Rick's group, Andrea (Laurie Holden), now a Woodbury citizen and The Governor's lover, unsuccessfully tries to negotiate terms of peace with the two conflicting communities in the episodes "I Ain't a Judas" and "Arrow on the Doorpost".
 In the episode "Clear", Rick and Michonne form a stronger bond on a journey to retrieve guns after the assault, where they meet the mentally unbalanced Morgan, who has lost his son.
-Rick refuses to give Michonne over to The Governor in the episode "This Sorrowful Life", asking Merle, The Governor's former ally, to do so.
-Merle ultimately sacrifices himself.
+Rick considers giving Michonne over to The Governor in the episode "This Sorrowful Life", asking Merle, The Governor's former ally, for assistance.
+Rick is unable to go through with it and calls the plan off.
+However, having anticipated this turnabout, Merle has already abducted Michonne himself, but ultimately releases her before facing The Governor alone and being killed.
 In the season finale, "Welcome to the Tombs", Rick, Daryl and Michonne go out to confront The Governor after he fails to take the prison and massacres his own troops.
 They discover a bitten Andrea in The Governor's torture chamber.
 Rick reaffirms her as a group member before she uses his revolver to commit suicide to avoid turning.
 Rick brings the surviving residents of Woodbury—including Tyreese (Chad L. Coleman) and his sister, Sasha (Sonequa Martin-Green)—to the prison.
 He also confiscates Carl's pistol after hearing that his son killed a boy from Woodbury whom he believed to be a threat.
 Rick stops seeing visions of Lori, realizing his ruthlessness was the reason for her appearances.